trag1c/paperbush/docs/api.md

 ```py
 Paperbush(pattern: str, *values: Any, infer_names: bool = True)
 ```
-Creates a Paperbush parser; takes a string pattern (or a list of patterns) written in the [Paperbush custom language](dsl.md), an arbitrary number of [reference values](dsl.md#value-references), and the `infer_names` flag whic specifies whether arguments with only long names should have the short names
+Creates a Paperbush parser; takes a string pattern (or an iterable of patterns) written in the [Paperbush custom language](dsl.md), an arbitrary number of [reference values](dsl.md#value-references), and the `infer_names` flag whic specifies whether arguments with only long names should have the short names